Tension between HST/JWST and $\Lambda$CDM Cosmology, PBH, and Antimatter in the Galaxy: Gravitational waves from BH binaries

 As it is argued e.g. in paper~\cite{BDPP}, discovery of gravitational waves (GW) by LIGO interferometer strongly indicates that the sources of GW are primordial black holes.
 In fact here is general agreement between several groups of theorists, that the gravitational waves discovered by LIGO/Virgo interferometers originated from PBH binaries.
 We discuss this issue here following our paper~\cite{BDPP}.
 There are three features that indicate that the sources of GWs should most naturally be primordial black holes:\\ {\bf 1.
 Origin of heavy BHs (with masses ${\sim 30 M_\odot}$).} To form so heavy BHs, the progenitors should have ${M > 100 M_\odot}$ and a low metal abundance to avoid too much mass loss during the evolution.
 Such heavy stars might be present in young star-forming galaxies but they are not observed in the necessary amount.
 Recently there emerged much more striking problem because of the observation of BH with ${M \sim 100M_\odot}$.
 Formation of such black holes in the process of stellar collapse was considered to be strictly forbidden.
 On the other hand, primordial black holes with the observed by LIGO masses may be easily created with sufficient density. \\ {\bf 2.
 Formation of BH binaries from the original stellar binaries. } Stellar binaries are formed from common interstellar gas clouds and are quite frequent in galaxies.
 If BH is created through stellar collapse, a small non-sphericity would result in a huge velocity of the BH and the binary would be destroyed.
 BH formation from PopIII stars and subsequent formation of BH binaries with tens of ${M_\odot}$ is estimated to be small. {The problem of the binary formation is simply solved if the observed sources of GWs are the binaries of primordial black holes.} {They were at rest in the comoving volume, and when inside the cosmological horizon they were gravitationally attracted and might loose energy due to dynamical friction or interaction with third body in the early universe.
 The probability for them to become gravitationally binded is probably high enough.} The conventional astrophysical scenario is not excluded but less natural.\\ {\bf 3.
 Low spins of the coalescing BHs.} {The low values of the BH spins sae observed in GW150914 and in almost all (except for three) other events.} It strongly constrains astrophysical BH formation from close binary systems. {Astrophysical BHs are expected to have considerable angular momentum, nevertheless the dynamical formation of double massive low-spin BHs in dense stellar clusters is not excluded, though difficult.} {On the other hand, PBH practically do not rotate, because vorticity perturbations in the early universe are vanishingly small.} {Still, individual PBH forming a binary initially rotating on elliptic orbit could gain collinear spins about 0.1 - 0.3, rising with the PBH masses and eccentricity~\cite{Post-Mit,PKM}.
 This result is in agreement with the GW170729 LIGO event produced by the binary with masses ${50 M_\odot}$ and ${30 M_\odot}$ and GW190521.

-To summarise: each of the mentioned problems might be solved in the conventional frameworks but it looks much simpler to assume that the LIGO/Virgo/Kagra sources are primordial black holes.
+To summarize: each of the mentioned problems might be solved in the conventional frameworks but it looks much simpler to assume that the LIGO/Virgo/Kagra sources are primordial black holes.